 This policy is equally applicable to current Boarders and Day girls and their parents.
-It is available on the School website and on request from the Headmistress's PA, Mrs Andria Balboa at abalboa@mayfieldgirls.org.
+It is available on the School website and on request from the Headmistress's PA, at headmistress@mayfieldgirls.org.
 It is also available to all staff in the School's network J Drive Policies and Procedures folder.